How to pick your Vaginal Dilator sizes:

-Here are the five sizes of VuVa Dilators:
+Here are the seven sizes of VuVa Dilators:

 In order for you to tell the true size, you might want to use a ruler and draw the sizes you think you need on a piece of paper.
 This can help you visualize the correct sizes of the dilators.

-If you are sexually active, you will want to eventually use the size dilator that is comparable to your partners size.
+Use a VuVa™ Magnetic Vaginal Dilator comparable to your partners size 20 minutes before intercourse to relax tight muscles and bring blood flow to the area.
+You have now created a relaxed environment for penetration.
 If you use the dilator that is around your partners size 20 minutes before intercourse, it will relax your muscles and help create natural lubrication before you replace the dilator with your partner.
 It will also help with the fear of penetration that most women have due to the pain of insertion because of their pelvic pain condition.

 For a full list of instructions on how to use dilators, visit our Directions page.